dbt-labs/dbt-core/CONTRIBUTING.md

 Once all tests are passing and your PR has been approved, a `dbt-core` maintainer will merge your changes into the active development branch.
 And that's it!
 Happy developing :tada:

+Some change - doesn't really matter, it's for `changie`